 Retirement Budget Planner

 Planning a retirement budget abroad starts with one question: will your income cover your expenses in the country you want to live in?
-The RetireFinder Budget Planner answers that question by combining your actual income sources — Social Security, pensions, investment withdrawals, rental income, and any other earnings — with real cost-of-living data from 14 popular retirement destinations.
-The average US Social Security benefit is approximately $1,907 per month in 2026, and in many countries on this list that amount alone covers a comfortable lifestyle.
-Enter your numbers below, select a country and lifestyle tier, and see your monthly surplus or deficit instantly.
+The RetireFinder Budget Planner answers that by combining your actual income sources — Social Security, pensions, investment withdrawals, rental income, and other earnings — with real cost-of-living data from 14 popular retirement destinations.
+The average US Social Security benefit is about $1,907 per month in 2026, and in many countries on this list that alone covers a comfortable lifestyle.
+Enter your numbers, select a country and lifestyle tier, and see your monthly surplus or deficit instantly.

 Your Monthly Income